 - All fish must be taken by legal Michigan sportfishing methods, during the open season, and in Michigan waters OPEN TO THE PUBLIC.

 - We reserve the right to reject any application if the entry does not meet the established criteria.
-Only one patch will be awarded for both Catch-and-Keep AND Catch-and-Immediate-Release entries.

 - No more than one patch per species will be awarded to each angler per year.

 - Measure your fish from the tip of the nose (or lower jaw) to tip of the tail in a straight line.
 Do NOT measure in a curve around the body from nose to tail.
-Measure to the closest 1/8 inch.
+Measure to the nearest 1/8 inch.

-Master Angler Database
+Master Angler database

 The database contains information on all the Master Angler final reports.
 This can be a valuable source of information, allowing you to investigate where big fish are caught in the state, the times of year during which catch rates are highest, and techniques useful in pursuing trophy fish.